Best blog hosting services 2023: 6 web hosts to consider

 Bluehost’s shared plans are pretty inclusive.
-Apart from Basic, which allows you to connect a single domain and gives you 50GB SSD storage, all plans come with unlimited websites, storage, bandwidth, a free SSL certificate, and a domain.
+Apart from Basic, which allows you to connect a single domain and gives you 50GB SSD storage, all plans come with unlimited websites and bandwidth, a free SSL certificate, and a domain.

 There are a few particularities as well:

-- Basic – This plan is enough if you’re just flirting with blogging.
-It allows to host 1 website and gives 50GB SSD storage for it.
+- Basic - This plan is enough if you’re just flirting with blogging.
+It allows to host 1 website and gives 10GB SSD storage for it.

-- Choice Plus – I recommend this plan if you need the extra security as this plan includes domain privacy and automated backups.
-Hope for the best, prepare for the worst, am I right?
+- Choice Plus - we recommend this plan if you need the extra security as this plan includes domain privacy and automated backups.
+Hope for the best, prepare for the worst, are we right?

 - Pro - This plan will be the best fit for big sites with big traffic.
 It gives more server resources and includes daily backups, dedicated IP, and domain privacy.